 - Remove bean.
 Distribute vanilla cream mixture evenly among 10 popsicle molds.
 Freeze 2 to 4 hours, until set.
 (You can skip the popsicle sticks this time around.)

 - In a large bowl, stir together coffee and sugar until sugar dissolves.
 Remove molds from the freezer.
 Into the molds, pour a thin layer of coffee over the cream layer.
-(You should still have a lot of coffee remaining for the third layer.)
+(You should still have a lot of the coffee mixture remaining for the bottom layer.)
 Add popsicle sticks.
 Freeze 2 to 4 hours.

-- Meanwhile, add your choice of milk, cream or half-and-half to the coffee mixture.
-Refrigerate until ready to make the third layer.
+- Meanwhile, add your choice of milk, cream or half-and-half to the coffee mixture, plus the Bailey's.
+Refrigerate until ready to pour the third layer.

 - Remove molds from the freezer.
 Into the molds, fill almost-to-the-top with the coffee cream mixture.
 Freeze 2-4 hours, until set and ready to eat.